csufeardir/reddit_scroller/README.md

 ## Current Bugs

--The button that redirects you to the original post doesn't work. <br>
+- The button that redirects you to the original post doesn't work. <br>
--If the given subreddit has no pictures in one of its pages, fetching of new pictures stop there.
+~~-If the given subreddit has no pictures in one of its pages, fetching of new pictures stop there.~~

+## Most Recent Update

+With the new version, the corrections stated below are made:
+- Now each scroll guarantees you a number of images between 15-25
+- Gifs are also supported
+- If subreddit consists less than 1 image per page for the first 15 pages, scrolling will stop.
+- If you exceed 500 pages, scrolling will stop.

-## Upcoming Fix
+## Upcoming Features

-These bugs will be fixed in the new version, as soon as possible.
+- Activate/Deactivate Button for gifs will be added
+- I will call somebody to fix that god damn button
+- Maybe a toolbar

 ## Credits